oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 import { PrismaClient } from '@prisma/client';
 ```

-We'll need to instantiate a Prisma Client and add a TypeScript interface to ensure the request coming to our endpoint is the data type we expect.
+We'll need to instantiate a Prisma client and add a TypeScript interface to ensure the request coming to our endpoint is the data type we expect.
 As per the [Global Token Revocation Specification](https://datatracker.ietf.org/doc/html/draft-parecki-oauth-global-token-revocation#name-revocation-request), we are expecting an external request to end a user's session based on the email used to SSO with their IdP.
 The request will look like the following:

 ```
 POST /global-token-revocation